 In many ways, our current “macro” approach to achieve systemic governance change is a lot harder than working with individual villages.
 But I firmly believe that the impacts we will have if we’re successful are much, much greater than before.

 In the coming weeks, our Nature Is Speaking campaign will use a series of thought-provoking films to spur people to think about just how much we all depend on nature every day, for everything.
-Stay tuned on Human Nature for more insight from our experts about just how important nature is — and what CI is doing to protect it.
+Stay tuned to Conservation News for more insight from our experts about just how important nature is — and what we're doing to protect it.

 Jennifer Morris is the president of Conservation International.